Special Education

 Imagine a safe space where students with autism can go to calm their bodies and then get back to the business of learning.1MYour content has been saved!

-Go to My Saved Content.Do Fidgets Help Students Focus?
+Go to My Saved Content.How to Help Neurodivergent Students Thrive

 In special education, teachers say that schedules, sensory supports, and close collaboration with families can help smooth the transition to remote learning.18.2kYour content has been saved!